tobgu/qcache/README.rst

   of pandas and numexpr to avoid all the dependencies that needs to be installed for compilation.
 * Investigate type hints for pandas categorials on enum-like values to improve storage layout and filter speed.
+* Support math functions as part of the where clause (see pandas expr.py/ops.py)

 ************
 Contributing